 In his last role with the Air Force, McInerney was "director of the Defense Performance Review, reporting to the secretary of defense.
 In that capacity, he led the Pentagon's 'reinventing government' effort" that "focused on making the government perform better at less cost."
 Despite those goals, the program backfired, according to the Project on Government Oversight, which reported, "Defense contractors are taking advantage of new opportunities to rip-off the federal government under policy reforms instituted by Clinton/Gore's Reinventing Government campaign and an industry-chummy Congress.
 Spare parts prices have ballooned by up to fifteen times (or 1,532%) by contractors like Boeing and AlliedSignal taking advantage of lax accounting and oversight under federal policy changes."

-Since the election of President Barack Obama, McInerney has frequently lambasted the Democratic administration for what he regards as its weakness on defense.
+Since the election of President Barack Obama, McInerney has frequently lambasted the administration for its purported weakness on defense.
 In a July 2009 op-ed for Fox News, for example, McInerney criticized efforts to ax the controversial F-22 fighter jet program, described by many experts, including the secretary of defense, as too costly and serving no strategic purpose.
 McInerney opined to the contrary, arguing that the "nation can not afford [the] risk" of losing the F-22, which he described as the "the most capable fighter ever produced."